SanAndreaP/HytaleSprinklers/README.md

 This mod adds simple sprinklers for Hytale, to automatically water your tilled soil.
 From iron to mithril, each variant will have their own range.

-> **⚠️ Warning: Early Access**
+> **⚠️ Warning: Early Access**<br>
 > The game Hytale is in early access, and so is this project!
 Features may be
 > incomplete, unstable, or change frequently.
 Please be patient and understanding as development
 > continues.

+> **<span style="color:#f1c40f">Note coming from before Hytale Update 4 or mod update 1.3.0</span>**<br>
+> After updating from any mod version prior to 1.3.0, **break and replace all existing sprinklers in your world**, otherwise they will not work!

 ## Features

-You can craft them at the Farmer's Workbench, after upgrading it to at least tier 5.
-Each variant will water tilled soil within a specified range in a square (since 1.1.0) ~~(pre-1.1.0: diamond pattern (also called "taxicab/manhattan distance")~~.
+You can craft them at the Farmer's Workbench, after upgrading it to at least tier 4.
+Each variant will water tilled soil within a specified range in a square.

 The following variants are available:

-* Iron: Tier 5, Range 1
+* Iron: Tier 4, Range 1
-* Thorium: Tier 6, Range 2
+* Thorium: Tier 5, Range 2
-* Cobalt: Tier 7, Range 3
+* Cobalt: Tier 6, Range 3
-* Adamantite: Tier 8, Range 4
+* Adamantite: Tier 7, Range 4
-* Mithril: Tier 10, Range 8
+* Mithril: Tier 8, Range 8

 You can also upgrade the sprinkler with a funnel, allowing you to plant seeds within its range by interacting with it whilst holding seeds in your hand.